Optimizing Sensor Allocation against Attackers with Uncertain Intentions: A Worst-Case Regret Minimization Approach: Preliminaries and Problem Formulation

-\paragraph*{Defender's incomplete information} The defender knows the dynamics in the attack \ac{mdp}.
+\textbf{Defender's incomplete information} The defender knows the dynamics in the attack \ac{mdp}.
 However, the defender does not know the exact reward function of the attacker; rather, the defender is only aware that the attacker can fall into one attack type at any given time.
 Different attacker types only differ in their reward function in the attack MDP and share the same states, actions, transition function, initial distribution, and discount factor.
 Specifically, let $\types =\{1,\ldots, N\}$ be the attacker's type space.
 Let $R_i:S\times A\rightarrow \reals$ be the reward function for attacker type $i$.

-\paragraph*{Defender's countermeasures} To detect an ongoing attack, the defender is capable of allocating sensors to a subset $U\subset S$ of states in the \ac{mdp} $M$.
-The attack will be terminated immediately once the attacker reaches a state monitored by the sensor (assuming sensor's false negative rate of 0).
-The defender's sensor allocation is however constrained.
+\textbf{Defender's countermeasures} To detect an ongoing attack, the defender is capable of allocating sensors to a subset $U\subset S$ of states in the \ac{mdp} $M$.
+The attack will be terminated immediately once the attacker reaches a state monitored by the sensor (assuming the sensor's false negative rate is 0) \footnote{Please see the Appendix that describes how to extend the proposed method when the sensor's false negative rate is nonzero.}.
+However, the defender's sensor allocation is constrained.
 Specifically, we consider a sensor allocation as a Boolean vector $\vec{x}\in \{0,1\}^{\abs{S}}$.
 If $\vec{x}(s)=1$, then the state $s \in U$ is allocated with a sensor.
 A valid allocation $\vec{x}$ needs to satisfy $\vec{x}(s)=0$ for any $s\in S \setminus U$ because only states in $U$ can be monitored.
 In addition, the number of sensors cannot exceed a given integer $k$, \ie, $\mathbf{1}^{\mathsf{T}}\vec{x} \le k$.

 We state the problem informally as follows. \begin{problem} In the attack planning modeled as the \ac{mdp} $M$ with uncertainty in the attacker's type, how to robustly allocate limited sensors with respect to the defense objective? \end{problem}